Besides my birthday, Christmas is the climax of my year.

 I wait in heavy anticipation for 12 months for the day that arrives in what seems like a flash and before I know it, it’s over.
 And all the excitement surrounding it evaporates in seconds.
 There’s nothing quite like the holiday season and I hate knowing I won’t taste it again until next year.

 Thus, it’s a given that New Year’s takes a back seat to my joyous, beloved Christmas.
 Part of the reason?
 There are few traditions surrounding New Year’s, including zero presents and very few cookies (BOO).
-But, I’ve recognized lately that big changes and even life-altering discussions have surrounded John and I’s past several New Year’s celebrations, and it’s caused me to reconsider my affection for it.
+But, I’ve recognized lately that big changes and even life-altering discussions have surrounded our past several New Year’s celebrations, and it’s caused me to reconsider my affection for it.
 It’s no Christmas but it causes me to reflect on a year gone by and what lies ahead.
 And that calls for celebrating.

 During our recent tour de Europe, we found ourselves in Barcelona at perhaps my favorite coffee shop in the world – Caravelle.
 A recommendation of the Oh, Ladycakes herself, we were immediately drawn to the coffee and food Caravelle had to offer.
 But I couldn’t help but wonder what their drink special was all about: a St. Germain Spritzer?

-I’d never even heard of St. Germain before but it intrigued me.
+I’d never even heard of St. Germain before, but it intrigued me.
 So we did a little research and discovered it’s of French origin and derived from elderberry flowers.
 An artisanal liqueur, St. Germain has a delicate, floral flavor that mixes incredibly well with champagne, club soda and citrus.